Both in my professional career as a hospice nurse—and with my mom and dad—I’ve experienced the sacred space that is possible at end of life.

 Even more sadly, there are many who spend their final days without the spiritual, emotional and physical comfort that is available—and leave this earth not knowing what’s next.

-Dave and I are respectful of each person’s perceptions about God—or desire to have nothing to do with Him at all.
+I am respectful of each person’s perceptions about God—or desire to have nothing to do with Him at all.

-As Christians, we find our hope and comfort in Jesus Christ.
+As a Christian, I find my hope and comfort in a relationship with Jesus Christ.

-If you don’t yet have a relationship with Jesus—and are interested in learning more about that—we’d love to hear from you.
+If you don’t yet have a relationship with Jesus—and are interested in learning more about that—I’d love to hear from you.